IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 - gyrfalcon was a kite fighting fan? like raven? connections, were they working together? or was looking for valespinner?
 - Leads: reservoirs, kites?
 Clues
-- newly replaced window (line of sight from flank of La Norza, where assassin shot)
+- [ ] newly replaced window (line of sight from flank of La Norza, where assassin shot)
-- mailbox: correspondence with gandras dol.
+- [ ] mailbox: correspondence with gandras dol.
 Gandras has attempted multiple times to buy Orin's land to convert it all to saltwood groves, Orin has refused
-	- Orin has also told all their neighbors they should refuse similar offers
+	- [ ] Orin has also told all their neighbors they should refuse similar offers
-- Noticed Reed wearing a ring of mind shielding and knew what it was.
+- [ ] Noticed Reed wearing a ring of mind shielding and knew what it was.
 Later Reed told them it got stolen, and Orin got worried
-- suspicions about conspiracy
+- conspiracy investigation
+	- [ ]  asked Raven for records on past Fray tides - the only historical fray attack where a tide (fog) did not also roll in was the attack that killed Vapor
 - some important clue pointing to owl that was wiped - owl has the other half

-Auric docking atoll
+Kingswill docking atoll
 - heavily marked private property. seems stingy as hell

 which pillar does reservoir encounter happen on?